A Bride for Rip Van Winkle: Synopsis

-Nanami is an apathetic, part-time junior high school teacher, whose only solace comes from connecting with others on "Planet", a new social network service.
+Nanami is an apathetic, part-time junior high school teacher, whose only solace comes from connecting with others on "Planet", a new social networking service.
 One day, a young man named Tetsuya messages her and asks to meet in person.
 The two begin dating and quickly become engaged.

-When Tetsuya begs Nanami to increase her guest list for the wedding, Nanami reaches out to her online-friend, Amuro, a self-proclaimed jack-of-all-trades, who hires actors to play Nanami's guests on her big day.
-A few weeks following the ceremony, Tetsuya's mother confronts Nanami with allegations of lying and cheating.
+Nanami's parents meet Tetsuya's, though Nanami's parents are actually divorced, they pretend to be together for the sake of harmony.
+Nanami, underconfident, and quiet, loses her job as a teacher and decides to quit to be a housewife for Tetsuya.
+As the wedding plans progress, Nanami can only get 2 family members to attend the wedding, and Tetsuya begs Nanami to increase her guest list for the wedding, as he thinks the wedding will look strange being all his family.
+Nanami is desperate so reaches out to her online friend, Amuro, a self-proclaimed jack-of-all-trades, who runs a business (amongst others) that hires actors for weddings.
+He hires actors to play Nanami's guests on her big day.

+As she gets used to married life, she finds her husband despondent and seems to lack interest.
+Nanami then finds an earring in her flat.
+She thinks he is having an affair.
+She contacts Amuro to find out what is going on, who promises to investigate for a fee.
+However, at the same time, a man contacts Nanami saying he is the partner of the woman that Tetsuya is having the affair with.
+He convinces Nanami to meet him in a hotel room and then tries to seduce her.
+Nanami flees to the bathroom and calls Amuro for help, who turns up.
+It is revealed that the man is an actor, working for Amuro.

+A few weeks following the ceremony, Tetsuya's mother confronts Nanami with allegations of lying and cheating, and has also found out Nanami's parents are divorced.
+She has been sent a video of Nanami with the man acting as the cheating girl's partner in the hotel room.
+Nanami in turn tells her of Tetsuya's cheating, and then talks to Tetsuya.
+Tetsuya seems to be unaware of the cheating, even when Nanami mentions the name of the girl, as she was told by his partner.
+Tetsuya gets angry and splits with her.

 Heartbroken and depressed, Nanami checks herself into a hotel and manages to get hired there as a maid.

+Amuro contacts Nanami and asks her to help out by acting as a family member for another wedding.
+She joins a fake family of actors, one of whom is actress Mashiro, who she goes drinking with.

-One day, Amuro offers Nanami a housekeeping job in an old mansion, whose sole resident's infectious spirit helps Nanami to open her heart.
-However, Nanami soon realizes that Amuro, the mansion, and its occupant aren't what they seem - and even dreams have limits.
+One day, Amuro offers Nanami a housekeeping job in an old mansion, and she finds Mashiro is the other maid.
+Mashiro's sole resident's infectious spirit helps Nanami to open her heart.
+However, Nanami soon realizes that Amuro, the mansion, and Mashiro aren't what they seem - and even dreams have limits.